-The poultry industry is the largest income-producing agricultural commodity in Mississippi, with a farm gate value of over \$3 billion in 2023.
-The majority of the Mississippi poultry industry's income is generated by broilers (92.4%), with commercial egg production making up most of the remainder (MSU-DAFVM 2023).
+The poultry industry is the largest income-producing agricultural commodity in Mississippi, with a farm gate value of \$3.84 billion in 2024.
+Broiler production value was \$3.34 billion, which amounted to 87.3% of the Mississippi poultry industry's income.
+Egg production value was \$484 million, which accounted for most of the remainder of the income from poultry enterprises [MSU-DAFVM 2024].

-There are nearly 1500 poultry farms (broilers and layers) in Mississippi (MSU-DAFVM 2023).
-It is estimated that a single poultry house on one of these farms annually provides about 200 tons of litter.
-Therefore, there is an abundance of poultry litter that is available for use as fertilizer.
+There are 3200+ poultry farms in Mississippi [MSU-DAFVM 2024].
+It is estimated that a single poultry house on one of these farms annually provides about 200 tons of litter [PL].
+Therefore, there is an abundance of poultry litter [the bedding material and contained poultry manure] that is available for use as fertilizer.

-A 2005 article in Agronomy Journal presents the findings from a study conducted at Mississippi State University on a silty clay loam soil where using broiler litter as a fertilizer for soybeans was compared to using commercial fertilizer.
+A 2005 article presents the findings from a study conducted at Mississippi State University on a silty clay loam soil where using PL as a fertilizer for soybeans was compared to using commercial fertilizer.
 The findings and conclusions from that study are:

-- Using poultry litter vs. commercial fertilizer increased soybean yields by 3.3 bu/acre (9%). - The potential for soybean to remove soil N and increase yield from poultry litter application should encourage soybean as an alternative crop for poultry litter fertilization.
+- Using PL litter vs. commercial fertilizer increased soybean yields by 3.3 bu/acre [9%]. - The potential for soybean to remove soil N and increase yield from PL application should encourage soybean as an alternative crop for PL fertilization.

-A 2011 article in Agronomy Journal presents findings from a long-term (10 years) Alabama research project that investigated the use and effects of poultry litter on soybean and corn yields when both crops were grown on a fine sandy loam soil in the northeast part of the state.
+A 2011 article presents findings from a 10-year Alabama research project that investigated the use and effects of PL on soybean and corn yields when both crops were grown on a fine sandy loam soil in the northeast part of the state.

-• Results from the study showed that poultry litter application resulted in average 10.8 (9.5%) and 4.1 (11.7%) bu/acre increases in corn and soybean yields, respectively.
+Results from the study showed that PL application resulted in average 10.8 [9.5%] and 4.1 [11.7%] bu/acre increases in corn and soybean yields, respectively.

-Research in Arkansas showed that poultry litter is a legitimate P and K alternative to commercial fertilizer for soybeans that are grown on soils that require P and K fertilization to realize maximum yield potential.
-A decade-long (2005-2015) study conducted near Bowling Green Kentucky (37 deg.
-N latitude) compared using broiler litter to supply all nutrients (FBL) to a corn crop vs. using half broiler litter (HBL) plus half chemical fertilizer (CF) and full CF in both conventional tillage (CT) and no-till (NT) systems.
-The results from this study indicated that: 1) both FBL and HBL resulted in a higher cation exchange capacity (CEC) and more total soil carbon (C), total soil nitrogen (N), and organic matter (OM) than CF at the end of the 10-year period; 2) FBL resulted in much greater soil phosphorus, iron, copper, and zinc than HBL and CF; 3) FBL, HBL, and CF produced similar average corn yields across the 10-year period; and 4) tillage had no significant influence on soil nutrient levels or soil chemical properties.
-These results led the authors to conclude that HBL plus half CF is a better use option for broiler litter in corn production than is using the FBL.
+Research in Arkansas showed that PL is a legitimate phosphorus [P] and potassium [K] alternative to commercial fertilizer for soybeans that are grown on soils that require P and K fertilization to realize maximum yield potential.

+A decade-long [2005-2015] study conducted near Bowling Green Kentucky [37° N latitude] compared using PL to supply all nutrients [FBL] to a corn crop vs. using half PL [HPL] plus half chemical fertilizer

+[CF] and full CF in both conventional tillage [CT] and no-till [NT] systems.
+The results from this study indicated that: 1) both FPL and HPL resulted in a higher cation exchange capacity [CEC] and more total soil carbon [C], total soil N, and organic matter [OM] than CF at the end of the 10-year period; 2) FPL resulted in much greater soil P, iron, copper, and zinc than HPL and CF; 3) FPL, HPL, and CF produced similar average corn yields across the 10-year period; and 4) tillage had no significant influence on soil nutrient levels or soil chemical properties.
+These results led the authors to conclude that HPL plus half CF is a better use option for PL in corn production than is using the FPL.